 There was also considerable spatial overlap among scenarios, with the same 10.1 million km2 (6.9% of global land area) being selected to expand the current protected area portfolio in at least five scenarios and 2.21 million km2 (1.5% of global land area) in all eight scenarios.
 Such overlaps provide examples of areas that could be targets for international agencies wishing to maximize the resilience of protected area networks.
 Example countries that have contiguous areas of high overlap among scenarios are Canada (Yukon Territory), Egypt, Finland, Kazakhstan and Peru (Figure S4).
 There is some overlap among scenarios within global biodiversity hotspots23, but a considerable percentage of high overlap among scenarios areas lies either outside these hotspots (XX %) or occurs within small portions of these areas.

-Despite relatively similar overall extent, areas requiring protection to meet the 30% target varied among scenarios.
-We found substantial variation for some countries, but not others, in area requiring protection between risk and baseline scenarios (Fig. 1; Table S1).
+However, we found substantial variation in some countries in area requiring protection between risk and baseline scenarios (Fig. 1; Table S1).
 These differences were driven largely by governance (Fig. 2?
-Fig. S2?), where countries with higher governance scores had greater area requiring protection under risk scenarios versus baseline, especially when species were wider ranging and when neighboring countries had poor governance.
-Thus, risk is connected across jurisdictions, where planning scenarios favor protection of species in nearby countries with low governance risk.
+Fig. S2?).Countries with higher governance scores had greater area requiring protection under risk scenarios versus baseline, especially when species were wider ranging and when neighboring countries had poor governance.
 For example, many vertebrate species ranges span north-eastern Russia, Finland, and Sweden.
-Because Russia suffers from poor ‘voice and accountability, rule of law, and control of corruption’ (Table S), whereas Finland and Sweden have relatively high governance scores, the scenarios including governance pressures would lead to a selection of X.Y% and Y.X% of Finland and Sweden’s land areas compared to the baseline scenario with XX.Y and YY.Z%.
+Because Russia suffers from poor ‘voice and accountability, rule of law, and control of corruption’ (Table S), whereas Finland and Sweden have relatively high governance scores, the scenarios including governance pressures led to a selection of X.Y% and Y.X% of Finland and Sweden’s land areas compared to the baseline scenario with XX.Y and YY.Z%.
 Land-use and climate change also influenced variation in areas requiring protection above baseline.
 For example, large areas of Saudi Arabia are experiencing increasingly frequent extreme heat events (Fig. S3), whereas neighboring United Arab Emirates have been largely buffered by proximity to two major gulfs.
 Scenarios including climate have a selection of 3.1% in the United Arab Emirates land areas compared to the baseline scenario with 1.0% in Saudi Arabia.

-Results